ECE 5760: Laboratory 4

 complex number calculation.
 The top bit will be the usual 2's comp sign bit.

-This format give the numbers a dynamic range of +/-3.
+The 4.23 notation means that a single DSP unit can do one multiply.
+This format give the numbers a dynamic range of +/-7.
 A matlab

 program to check the effect